 Orientation will provide students with essential information regarding coursework, fieldwork, financial aid, and the overall functions of the university.
-Orientation will be held for incoming students prior to the start of classes.
+Orientation will be held the week before classes start.
 Refer to the academic calendar for orientation dates.
 Students are strongly encouraged to attend.